 As part of the IRIS Smart Cities drive to make dynamic and engaging content, a series of "vox pop" video interviews with stakeholders, experts, projects, partners and even end-beneficiaries will be produced and feature in the editorial planning.
+These will seek to own the hashtag #SmartCityVisions.

 A total of 15 short and personable videos will be planned and produced.
-A set of 4-6 videos will be produced at one time and be released over the following weeks and months as a powerful addition to the editorial content and calendar.
+A set of 4-6 videos will be produced at one time and be released intermittently (no more than 1 per month) as a powerful addition to the editorial content and calendar.

-Figure 19 IRIS video portraits
+Figure 22 IRIS #SmartCityVisions video portraits